Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 The paperwork to officially create an LLC in Wisconsin is called the Articles of Organization.
 To submit the paperwork, you can either file online through the Wisconsin Department of Financial Institutions’ website.
 If you prefer to fill out and mail the application, download the Certificate of Formation (Form 502).

-When filling out the Articles of Organization for the first time, there are a few sections and terminology that may be confusing.
-To help get your LLC started right, let’s go over these.
+When filling out the Articles of Organization for the first time, a few sections and terminology may be confusing.
+Let’s go over these to help you get your LLC started right.

 Purpose: Generic language stating the LLC is organized under Chapter 183 of the Wisconsin Statutes.
-This language is needed in order to form an LLC in the state, and no action is needed.
+This language is needed to form an LLC in the state, and no action is needed.

 Registered office address: The Registered Agent must have a physical address in the state, and PO Boxes are not allowed.
 This address may be the address of the LLC, but it doesn’t have to be.